earthsaharat/RAICoreServices_PublicVersion/README.md

 2. Download this git
 3. Run server `python3 manage.py runserver `

-now you can run this project
+Now you can run this project

 ## File system